 During interviews and questionnaires of entrepreneurs conducted by Vidzeme Planning Region, internationalisation barriers was identified – such as insufficient knowledge of cooperation opportunities, companies are not ready to internationalise, they lack financial resources, they consider that there is too much risk.
 It confirms the necessity to find a way to strengthen the support and awareness.

 Representatives of Vidzeme Entrepreneurship Centre pointed out that now support is provided by a number of institutions.
 For example, specialists of local governments provide basic information for business start-ups or inform companies already working in the sector about opportunities to receive support for further development.
-Nevertheless, there are areas and issues where are the lack of information and cooperation, for example, not all local governments have business specialist, who have enough resources to identify the needs of entrepreneurs of their municipality and to recommend where to look for support.
-Similarly, due to the organizational changes of the system, entrepreneurs do not understand where to look for the necessary expertise for the development of new products.
-Within exchange of ideas, participants acknowledged that in the framework of the “GoSmart BSR” project, planned cross-border network and its representative, the broker, should be a strong point of reference for reducing identified weaknesses and strengthen cooperation with municipalities, support organizations, educational institutions, research institutes and industry companies.
+Nevertheless, there are areas and issues which lack information and cooperation, for example, not all local governments have business specialist, who have enough resources to identify the needs of entrepreneurs of their municipality and to recommend where to look for support.
+Similarly, due to the organisational changes of the system, entrepreneurs do not understand where to look for the necessary expertise for the development of new products.
+Within exchange of ideas, participants acknowledged that in the framework of the “GoSmart BSR” project, planned cross-border network and its representative, the broker, should be a strong point of reference for reducing identified weaknesses and strengthen cooperation with municipalities, support organisations, educational institutions, research institutes and industry companies.

 Already on October project partners from “GoSmart BSR” based on needs of entrepreneurs, as well as the ideas learned during the discussions, will offer cross-border network collaboration services, to test them in practice together with entrepreneurs in the pilot programme next year, involving 5-6 companies from Vidzeme.